Sam Roberts (singer-songwriter): As Sam Roberts Band (2011–present)

 Roberts released his fourth studio album, Collider, on May 10, 2011.
 It is the first album under the moniker "Sam Roberts Band" instead of "Sam Roberts".
 The first single, "I Feel You" was officially released to Canadian radio on February 28, with an iTunes Canada release of March 8.

 On November 20, 2013, Roberts announced the release of next album, Lo-Fantasy, which was released by Paper Bag Records on February 11, 2014.
 Sam Roberts' Band released the Counting the Days EP on April 18, 2015.
 In 2015, the band collaborated with Toronto's Spearhead Brewery to release the "Sam Roberts Band Session Ale".

 Their sixth studio album, Terraform, was released October 28, 2016.
 On September 12, 2016, a North-American tour was announced to promote their new album.
 Terraform was later nominated for a 2017 Juno Award for Rock Album of the Year, losing to The Tragically Hip's Man Machine Poem.

-The band's seventh studio album, All of Us, was released worldwide on October 16, 2020 on Secret Weapon / Known Accomplice.
+The band's seventh studio album, All of Us, was released worldwide on October 16, 2020, on Secret Weapon / Known Accomplice.

+On October 20, 2023, Sam Roberts Band released their new album The Adventures Of Ben Blank, featuring the tracks "Picture Of Love" and "I Dream Of You".